 I will not spend time trying to procure work from you whether in person or on the phone.
 I am in the repair business and I limit my discussion to the service that you need/want.
-I am in business to repair your equipment, not to sell you unwanted and additional unnecessary services.
+I am in business to repair your equipment, not to sell a customer unwanted or additional unnecessary services.

 NOTE: Upon completion of your job I will notify you.
 I will only make one attempt to contact you, so make sure that you provide me with a good contact number.
 Unless you have made prior arrangements for pick up, then I will charge $10 per day starting 5 days after notifying you either by phone or text message.

 After seven long years of dealing with numerous arrogant customers, only to lose time and money is frustrating to say the least.
 I had at least 50 pieces of equipment and still have several generators that were abandoned and unpaid for almost a year.
 I had all except for a few pieces of equipment hauled away for scrap.
 I have never worked directly with the General Public, but there are some bad people in the world.
-They do not have any morals or principles.
-They expect and want anything for next to nothing.
-I guess, you could consider them con-artists, thieves or both.
+They do not have any morals or principles; they and expect and want anything for next to nothing.

 I would rather lose a job than deal with indignity and arrogance.
 To be taken advantage of intentionally is despicable.
 I have always had an excellent sixth sense about a lot of things and found it to be a good trait.
 It was difficult, but I have learned how to avoid doing business with those types of people.